-“Yeah I’m voting for a chick too,” one of the guys said.
-“And she will be the hottest… I’m talking 373.15 degrees Kelvin hot.”
+“Yeah I’m voting for a girl too,” one of the guys said, “and she will be the hottest… I’m talking 373.15 Kelvin hot.”

-He walked up to the group in his typical style: tie untied, shoes untied, belt undone, sleeves rolled up, and a pair of bright red zits near his hairline that never seemed to go away, like the buds of two impish horns.
-He had what looked like a crushed candy wrapper full of electricity in his hand.
-As his fingers moved up and down the wrapper, the small flying object responded by flying over and landing on his shoulder.
+He swaggered up in his typical style: tie untied, shoes untied, belt undone, sleeves rolled up, and a pair of bright red zits near his hairline that never seemed to go away, like the buds of impish horns.
+Something like a crushed candy wrapper full of electricity was in his hand.
+As his fingers moved up and down the wrapper, the harassing object responded by flying over and landing on his shoulder.

 “What is that thing?” the girl who liked primary colors asked.

-“An Origami robot,” Moana answered for Fredrick in order to steal his thunder.
+“An origami robot,” Moana answered for Fredrick in order to steal his thunder.
 As far as she was concerned, no one should be rewarded for throwing themselves into a situation with their pants down and shouting to get attention.
-That was essentially what Fredrick did, whether his medium was underwear or new technologies his criminally wealthy parents received as free gifts to complement their latest house, jet, jet house, orbiter, or orbiter holo-jacuzzi.
+That was essentially what Fredrick did, whether his medium was underwear or new technologies his criminally wealthy parents received as free gifts to complement their latest house, jet, jet house, orbiter, or orbiter holo-sauna.
 “It’s got artificial muscle fibers and microchips embedded in the paper.
 After you fold it into a shape, the robot decides what it’s supposed to be capable of.
 A crane can fly,” she explained.

-She was wasting her time there, so she made a bee line for an unoccupied desk that had been turned to face the glass.
+She was wasting her time there, so she made a beeline for an unoccupied table pushed up against the glass.
 Once she sat down she noticed it was raining.
-Small droplets joined with bigger ones, creating mighty rivers pulled down the glass by gravity.
+Small droplets joined with bigger ones, eventually creating mighty rivers coursing down the panes.
 Can one drop make a difference?
-Moana contemplated.
 If that raindrop there had hit three inches to the left… would the stream it joined be heading in a different direction?
 No. It’s just a numbers game like everything else.
 One drop in a hundred barely makes a difference.
 One in 400 million?

-Genetic background: Polynesian
+Genetic Background: Polynesian